Skip to main content

 • Hair loss

-If arteries in your brain are affected, symptoms include dizziness, weakness in the arms and legs, and loss of consciousness.
+If arteries in your brain are affected, symptoms may include dizziness, weakness in the arms and legs, or loss of consciousness.

-If you experience any of these symptoms, make an appointment with a cardiologist, who will conduct a physical exam and health history.
-This includes finding a pulse in the affected arm or leg and comparing it with the other limb.
+If you experience any of these symptoms, make an appointment with a cardiologist, who will conduct a physical exam and record your health history.
+The exam will include finding a pulse in the affected limb and comparing it with the pulse in the unaffected limb.

-Your cardiologist has a wide range of tools to help you return to the activities you love.
-Depending on the degree of symptoms, such as the ability to walk a few blocks with only mild pain, your cardiologist may prescribe medications, including aspirin, statins or blood thinners.
-They also may discuss modifying your risk factors by quitting smoking; controlling blood pressure, cholesterol and diabetes; and increasing activity.
+Cardiologists have a wide range of tools available, depending on the degree of your symptoms, to help you return to the activities you love.
+For example, if you can walk a few blocks with only mild pain, they may prescribe medications including aspirin, statins or blood thinners.
+They also may discuss ways you can modify your risk factors, such as quitting smoking; controlling blood pressure, cholesterol and diabetes; and increasing your activity level.

-With more significant symptoms, such as not being able to tolerate pain when walking, a cardiologist typically orders a CT scan with contrast, ultrasound or angiogram to discover the location and degree of the blockage.
+If you have more significant symptoms, such as not being able to tolerate the pain when walking, a cardiologist typically will order a CT scan with contrast, an ultrasound or an angiogram to determine the location and degree of the blockage.

-To relieve the blockage, your cardiologist will conduct an arterial angioplasty.
+To relieve the blockage, your cardiologist may refer you to a vascular medicine specialist or proceduralist who will conduct an arterial angioplasty.
 In this procedure, a tiny balloon is inserted into the artery and expanded, pushing the blockage into the arterial wall.
 At the same time, the balloon can leave behind a stent, which acts as a support for keeping the artery open.
-The balloon itself may contain a drug that helps do the same thing.
+The stent itself may contain a drug that helps keep the artery open.

-To break up a blockage, your cardiologist also may inject a clot-dissolving drug into the artery where a clot is.
+To break up a blockage, the vascular proceduralist also may inject a clot-dissolving drug into the artery where the clot is located.

-An untreated blockage can progress, completely interrupting the flow of blood to the affected limb.
-This loss of blood supply leads to severe pain at rest, ulcers, gangrene and eventually amputation.
+An untreated blockage can progress and completely interrupt the flow of blood to the affected limb.
+This loss of blood supply can lead to severe pain even when a person is resting, ulcers, gangrene — and eventually could require amputation.

 Prevention is the best treatment

-Even if you fall into a risk category, you can take action to prevent or stop the progression of peripheral artery disease.
-The best way is to adopt a healthy lifestyle.
+If you have one or more risk factors, you can take action to prevent or stop the progression of PAD.

-• Exercise regularly, aiming for 30 to 45 minutes several times a week.
+• Exercising regularly, aiming for 30 to 45 minutes several times a week.

-• Lower your blood pressure and cholesterol levels.
+• Managing your blood pressure and cholesterol levels.

 Topics in this Post